 Sugar Mountain really caters to skiers and snowboarders, which we have no experience with and did not even attempt.
 But we loved watching them from our room and during our lunch at the Sugar Mountain Cafeteria.
 Even at night, we could watch them glide down the hill from our balcony.

-And if skiing, snowboarding, and tubing isn’t enough winter fun, you can also go ice skating.
+And if skiing, snowboarding, and tubing aren’t enough winter fun, you can also go ice skating.
 My kids were in heaven with all of the snow fun!

 Mast General Store

 You can’t stay at Sugar Mountain without a visit to the original Mast General Store in Valle Crucis.
-Just a short drive from the the resort, this place has everything you can think of.
-Clothes, candles, dishes, shoes, knives, candy, axes, gourmet foods, cookware, old fashioned toys, Christmas ornaments, hardware, a coffin, coffee for 5 cents a cup, and even live music!
-We spent 2 hours wandering around the creaky floorboards.
+Just a short drive from the resort, this place has everything you can think of.
+Clothes, candles, dishes, shoes, knives, candy, axes, cookware, old-fashioned toys, Christmas ornaments, a coffin, coffee for 5 cents a cup, and even live music!
+We spent 2 hours wandering around on the creaky floorboards.